ksu-cs-cc/ksu-cs-cc.github.io/content/1-cc110/00-introduction/05-syllabus-110.md

 This course serves as a primary introduction to modern computing and programming by reviewing historical figures and events and the impact they had on modern technology.
 Students are exposed to a variety of topics in computer science, and gain hands-on experience with some of these topics through the use of some basic programming skills.
 The goal of this course is to show students the wider world of computing and technology beyond programming, building a broad foundation for later courses to build upon.

+### Learning Objectives

+By the end of this course, each student will be able to:
+* Describe the history of Computing Science and list some of the important devices, innovations, and people that got us to where we are today.
+* Relate Computing Science to a variety of other disciplines and describe how they are interconnected with each other.
+* Apply and use Computing Science tools and techniques to solve real-world problems.
+* Research and learn about new ideas and areas in Computing Science and share those ideas with others.
+* Develop a personal understanding of how Computing Science affects his or her own life.
+* Understand many different subject areas within Computing Science and how they are changing our understanding of the field.

 ### Major Course Topics

 * The history of computer science and early computing machines